actyx-contrib/time-machine/README.md

 ## Prerequisites

-* You need to have access to the TypeScript source files of your twins/fishes.
+- You need to have access to the TypeScript source files of your twins/fishes.
-* The events you want to apply to the twin/fish must be present on your local instance of ActyxOS.
-(The ability to connect to external ActyxOS instances is in development)
+- The events you want to apply to the twin/fish must be present on your local instance of ActyxOS.

 ## Setup

-* Clone this repository (verify that you have cloned the desired branch!)
+- Clone this repository (verify that you have cloned the desired branch!)

-* Copy any sources you need to create your fishes into the Actyx Time Machine project.
+- Copy any sources you need to create your fishes into the Actyx Time Machine project.
 You may add additional dependencies if your your fishes require them.

-* Execute `npm install` to install all needed dependencies.
+- Execute `npm install` to install all needed dependencies.

-* Create a TypeScript file which exports your fishes as a default export like this:
+- Create a TypeScript file which exports your fishes as a default export like this:

 ```typescript
 import { Fish } from '@actyx/pond'